Famous Australian October Birthdays

-WERE YOU or someone you know born in October?
-You’ll find below some notable Australian politicians, actors, musicians, athletes and even Bathurst 1000 winners that have October birthdays.
+WERE YOU or someone you know born in March?
+You’ll find below some notable Australian politicians, footballers, actors, musicians, athletes and even an Olympic Gold Medal winner that have March birthdays.

 Birth | Death | Born in October | A little bit about them . . . |